davymaish/django-SecuriTree/docs/new application installaton.md

 3. Install Virtual Environment On Linux OS

     Django Applications run best in a vitual environment.
 However SecuriTree has only been tested on a linux virtual environment.
-If you are not using Linux OS you can skip step 4.
+If you are not using Linux OS you can skip this step and go to step 4.

     Open a new terminal window and run the following command to install a virtual environment